 - The Hawaii Volcanoes National Park [link to their “support us” page] can always use your support.
 Your donations will go to preserving and improving the park for the generations to come.

-- The Kahalu‘u Bay Education Center [link to their donations page] educates visitors on proper reef etiquette and ecosystem stewardship.
+- The Kahalu‘u Bay Education Center [More about the center, link to their donations page] educates visitors on proper reef etiquette and ecosystem stewardship.
 This is critical to the bay’s survival and the region’s economic health.
 They also offer volunteer programs such as ReefTeach and Citizen Science.

 - The Pacific Whale Foundation [link to their donations page] is a non-profit organization founded in 1980 to save whales from extinction.
 Their mission is to protect our oceans through science and advocacy.